We have a variety of different field sports at every show so come and have a go! Learn from our expert and friendly tutors and pick up a new skill!

 One qualifier in each class per day.

-The highest score on each day with qualify for the Essex final.
+The highest score on each day with qualify for the Wiltshire final.

 Clay Pigeon Shooting is a thrilling experience, demanding calm concentration, a keen eye and quick reactions.
 Perfect your aim and shots and soon you will be notching up your ‘kills’.